lns0/spencer-ai-agentforce-headless/README.md

 This is a Next.js demo app showcasing the integration with Salesforce Agentforce using the Agent API.

-> Note: Agent API is currently in the pilot

 ## Tech Stack

 - **UI Framework**: Next.js